 Unfortunately, no. The last day to claim a 2009 refund was April 15, 2013.
 However, not being able to collect your refund money shouldn’t stop you from filing.
 On the other hand, you won’t face any late fees or penalties for filing late if you were due a refund!

 Can I Prepare My 2009 Taxes Online Today?

 Yes!
 To prepare your 2009 tax return, create an account on PriorTax and enter your 2009 tax information.

-Unfortunately, the IRS shuts down the e-file system come mid-October of every tax season.
+The bad news?
+The IRS shuts down the e-file system come mid-October of every tax season.
+The good news is, you can still file by paper-filing.
 That means you’ll be required to print, sign and mail your 2009 tax return once it’s prepared.
 No exceptions.

 If you need help along the way, the PriorTax team is available by phone, chat or email support to answer any questions you may have.